-Thanksgiving is a time to celebrate and share with those we love, and that includes your cat!
-Many cat owners would feel something amiss if they didn’t enjoy their Thanksgiving with their cats by their sides.
+Thanksgiving is a time to celebrate and share with those we love, and that includes our cats!
+Many cat parents would feel something amiss if they didn’t enjoy their Thanksgiving holiday with their kitties by their sides.

-Thanksgiving Foods That Cats Can Safely Consume
+Thanksgiving Foods That Cats Can Safely Eat

 Other mashed potato additions, such as butter, sour cream, or cheese can cause gastric discomfort and digestive issues, so pass on the potatoes if they contain those items, as well.

 As long as there isn’t an exorbitant amount of sugar or artificial sweetener used to prepare the cranberry sauce, a little taste of it on your cat’s plate or mixed in with their normal food is a healthy Thanksgiving treat for them.

-Again, make sure there aren’t gobs of butter or alliums used to prepare the green beans, and your cat is good to go.
+Again, make sure there aren’t gobs of butter or alliums used to prepare the green beans, and your cat should be good to go.

-Pumpkin is a sweet treat full of fiber that is good for both cats and dogs to consume.
-It is important to note, however, that pumpkin pie may not be the best option for your kitty.
-Many sweets contain either large amounts of sugar, dairy, and artificial sweeteners like xylitol.
+It’s important to note, however, that pumpkin pie may not be the best option for your kitty.
+Many sweets contain large amounts of sugar, dairy, or artificial sweeteners like xylitol.
 Xylitol can cause a dangerous drop in blood sugar and should not be consumed by either cats or dogs.
-Pumpkin, however, is great for digestion.

 Thanksgiving Foods Cats Must Avoid